Hugohsk99/animesite/journals/alvi.md

 - Finished up the skeleton for the top 100 page
 - Started figuring out how to import third party api data into the page

-The Top 100 page is currently loading in a single media card, but we need all of the data to show.
+The Top 100 page is currently Carregando in a single media card, but we need all of the data to show.
 I currently have the skeleton of the page, and some dummy data into it for the time being.
 I have written an async useEffect and have been able to import the data into the page and console log it.
 This is a huge first step, but now I have to actually find a way to put that data into the JSX.
 Someone mentioned a map function.

 ## January 18, 2023